Prospective Player FAQ

 What is the NFLPA Recruiting Department?

-The NFLPA Collegiate Bowl has numerous years of NFL scouting experience on its recruiting department staff and with that comes priceless relationships on college campuses.
+The NFLPA Collegiate Bowl has numerous years of NFL scouting and playing experience on its recruiting department staff and with that comes priceless relationships on college campuses.

 The scouts of the NFLPA Collegiate Bowl’s Recruiting Department are constantly on the road, evaluating players and building relationships.
 The Recruiting Department also has access to all collegiate game film through a professional provider.

 The NFLPA Collegiate Bowl has consistently featured prestigious coaches who were extremely successful at developing talent at both the collegiate and professional levels.
-Previous coaching staffs have included Hall of Famers Darrell Green, Charlie Joiner, John Randle, Andre Reed and Jackie Slater, as well as past gridiron greats such as Anthony Becht, Daunte Culpepper, Herm Edwards, Tom Flores, Mike Holmgren, Jon Kitna, Mike Martz, Kevin Mawae, Will Shields and Dick Vermeil.
+Previous coaching staffs have included Hall of Famers Darrell Green, Charlie Joiner, Kevin Mawae, John Randle, Andre Reed, Ed Reed and Jackie Slater, as well as past gridiron greats such as Anthony Becht, Daunte Culpepper, Herm Edwards, Tom Flores, Mike Holmgren, Andre Johnson, Jon Kitna, Mike Martz, Will Shields and Dick Vermeil.

 What is the NFLPA?